Scartex/ardoqinternship/README.md

 Bot: Current conditions in the City Oslo, Norway are Partly cloudy with a projected high of 11°C or 52°F and a low of 5°C or 42°F on 2018-04-17.

-# ---Why I chose this framework----
+# Why I chose this framework
 I wanted to create a chatbot because I thought it was a really interesting task and is in a area that I'd like to develop my skills in.
 At first I wanted to try out superscript, since I wasn't really familiar with any of the frameworks/services I thought I would just pick one.
 I struggled for quite some time trying to set up superscript, but it was littered with bugs and erros that I suspect stem from the compatibility with Windows 10.
 Therefore I decided to scrap my Superscript